 orcid.org/0000-0001-5106-1573

-I propose to take a more proximate and micro-contextual approach to the history of cultural psychology, the 1960s.
-In this historical snapshot, Bruner emerges as a consummate experimental scientist, organizer of scientific knowledge, and entrepreneur in education.
-Within that context it is possible to trace several pathways to cultural psychology.
+I propose to take a more proximate and micro-contextual approach to the history of cultural psychology, by focusing on the 1960s.
+In this historical snapshot, Jerome Bruner emerges as a consummate experimental scientist, organizer of scientific knowledge, and entrepreneur in education.
 Looking ahead, his work continued to evolve: from perceptual readiness and values in perception (1950s) to thinking and educational psychology (1960s).
 Then came developmental psychology and spiral curriculum (1970s), language as social interaction (1980s), the narrative turn to meaning (1990s), and legal psychology (2000s).
 His scientific biography resembles a prism, refracting myriad persons and cultures in which he moved.
+Within that context it is possible to trace several pathways to cultural psychology.

 Letters and other unpublished documents can provide a window into scientific biography.
 We have here the lecture notes from Bruner’s “Cognitive Processes” course, Psychology 148, in the Fall 1965.
 I was the 21-year-old notetaker, a junior at Harvard majoring in History and Science, with a focus on German history and psychology.
 I shall review here the interdisciplinary research that he organized and critiqued for his class of perhaps 50 students.
 In these lectures, evolution and experimental psychology were coalescing to provide insights for cognitive psychology.
 Bruner’s A Study of Thinking (1956) had already launched cognitive psychology.
 Since these lectures occurred 20 years before Actual Minds, Possible Worlds (1985), and 25 years before Acts of Meaning (1990), we should hardly expect to find narrative psychology here.
 However, readers of this volume might like to learn about cultural psychology’s prehistory here.
 I shall try to convey through generous quotations Bruner’s theoretical insights from experimental research touching on culture.